pantheon-systems/documentation/source/content/load-and-performance-testing.md

 </Alert>

-Load and performance tests can help expose and identify potential performance killers.
+Load and performance tests can help expose and identify causes of poor performance.
 These tests provide insight for how a site will perform during peak traffic spikes.

 ## Load vs Performance Testing